kyleboas/tacticsjournal.com/_posts/2023/7/2023-7-13-mason-mount-will-be-used-like-ryan-gravenberch.md

 image: /uploads/2023/07/12/Image-12Jul2023_14:47:00.jpeg
 ---

-July 13, 2023 — Manchester United's match against Leeds United in a preseason friendly confirmed my suspicion of what Mason Mount's role will be and how they will be structured next season.
+Manchester United's match against Leeds United in a preseason friendly confirmed my suspicion of what Mason Mount's role will be and how they will be structured next season.

 <!---more--->